tud-mchen6/ESM_assignment/README.md

 Assume we are modelling for city A that has gas power plants and a nuclear power plan with fixed total capacity.
 To meet the electricity demand of the city, the above-mentioned power plants and some renewable energy plants are in use.

 **Step 1**.
-Run model 1 without any renewables capacity.
+Run model 1 without any renewables capacity, then use calligraph to plot the results.
 1. What do you observe as the dispatch pattern between gas and nuclear power plants?
-2. What is the electricity shadow price, and how is that set?
+2. What is the electricity shadow price, and can you explain why it is at this value?

 **Step 2**.
-Run model 1 and add 3 GW of onshore wind and 3 GW of solar.
+Run model 1 and add 3 GW of onshore wind and 3 GW of solar in `model_1/input/nodes.yaml`.
+Plot the results again.
 1. What happens to the shadow price now?
 Why is it?
-2. What have you observed regarding the operation curve of wind and solar?
+2. What have you observed regarding the operation curves of wind and solar?

 ### Exercise 2.
 Intercountry capacity expansion problem

 Assume we are modelling three countries: Germany, Switzerland and Italy.
 Each country has certain amount of available land for renewables with different capacity factors.

-**Step 1.** Run model 2 as it sits now and calculate the nodal shadow prices.
+**Step 1.** Run model 2 as it sits now and plot the nodal shadow prices.
 1. Are they different?
 Why / why not?

 **Step 2.** Change one parameter in the model or add one technology at one specific node to make the nodal shadow prices equivalent to each other.